drug-design/course/docs/chapters/protein-ligand-binding.md

 #### Manual Docking with Computer Graphics

-In manual methods ligands are constructed interactively in the active site of a macromolecular target by using computer graphic systems and then the complex is minimized.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/manual-docking-computer-graphics-69ad4764'><i class='fa fa-play' aria-hidden='true'></i></button>In manual methods ligands are constructed interactively in the active site of a macromolecular target by using computer graphic systems and then the complex is minimized.
 However, it is not easy to find the global-energy-minimum structure because many alternative conformations need to be explored to identify the preferred binding mode of a given molecule.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.